saniyaahemad12/Medical-Chatbot/README.md

 # 🩺 Medical Chatbot – AI-Powered Health Assistant
 A smart medical chatbot that provides instant healthcare advice based on user input.
-It suggests basic precautions, diet, yoga, and exercise recommendations for common ailments, offering first-level support before a professional consultation.
+It suggests basic precautions, diet, yoga, and exercise recommendations for common ailments, offering first-level support before a professional consultation and you can find nearby doctors by entering your location.

 ## Features
 🔍 Symptom-based query understanding